CEE GRADUATE ADMISSIONS

 CEE focuses on developing future leaders for the engineering profession, for academia, and for applying engineering methods in the broader societal context.
 CEE conducts cutting-edge research, defining what constitutes the evolving domain of Civil and Environmental Engineering.
 This research develops theory and understanding as well as tools and techniques for professional practice and for solving societal problems.
 CEE exhibits great service, both through the actions of its members and collectively, contributing expertise where needed.

 CEE is widely acknowledged to be a national and international leader.
-US News and World Report has ranked CEE’s civil engineering graduate program and its environmental engineering graduate program among the top 3 departments in the country for over a decade.
+US News and World Report has ranked CEE’s civil engineering graduate program and its environmental engineering graduate program No. 1 for 2022.

 At CEE, you are admitted to one of the 7 Programs: